 You can still switch player manually by using the ‘LB’ button on Xbox One or L1 Button on PlayStation 4.
 In matches in ‘The Journey’ Two Button mode can be used.
 However, in training some more inputs can sometimes be required.
 In instances like this you can choose to simulate the training before taking part.
 FIFA 18 has some customization settings that allows gameplay to be altered to suit different abilities.
 We use them at SpecialEffect to customize different people’s gameplay but they are only available for use in offline mode.
 These menus are known as ‘sliders.’
 Go to ‘Customise Settings,’ ‘Game Settings,’ then scroll to ‘User Gameplay Customization,’ ‘Sprint Speed – User.’
 Turning this up helps improve your players maximum speed.
 ‘Acceleration – User’ – turning this up increases the speed of your acceleration.
 ‘Shot Error – User’ – putting this down improves your shot accuracy.
 ‘Pass Error – User’ putting this option down improves your passing accuracy.
 Power Bar – User’ – putting this option down slows down the time it takes for the power bar to fill up.
 ‘First Touch Control Error’ – putting this option down improves your first touch.
 You can play around and decide how much you want each one to be turned up or down to suit your needs or playing style.

-In this video SpecialEffect Occupational Therapist Frankie takes a look at the accessibility features we make use of in FIFA 18 at SpecialEffect.
+In this video SpecialEffect Occupational Therapist Frankie takes a look at the accessibility features we make use of in FIFA 18 [PEGI 3] at SpecialEffect.

 The features shown in this video apply to Xbox One and PlayStation 4 consoles, as well as PC.